Skip to contents

 Posterior predictive checks

 We recommend visually assessing the predictions of the model against the observed data.
-We provide the ppc() method, but you can conduct your own custom PPCs with brms::pp_check(results$model, ...) (for all available PPCs, see https://mc-stan.org/bayesplot/reference/PPC-overview.html).
+We provide a lightweight ppc() method, but you can conduct various PPCs with brms::pp_check(results$model, ...) (for all available PPCs, see https://mc-stan.org/bayesplot/reference/PPC-overview.html).

 # posterior predictive checks (PPCs)